carogomezt/automation-with-selenium/tw-post-automation/README.md

-Selenium Facebook Group Poster
+Selenium Twitter Poster
 ===================
-**A Selenium Script to post text on the Facebook Groups you are member.**
+**A Selenium Script to post text on your twitter account.**

 Setup
 ----------